Dwijad/Dockerize-Kafka-Connect/README.md

  -  A schema registry server running with/without SSL mode.
  -  You want to convert data for Kafka Connect to and from in Avro format.
  -  For testing query/log based CDC connector a MySQL DB server is configured .
+ -  You want AVRO format to convert data to and from k

 ### About AVRO converter